Social trust boosts

 EU policy remains fragmented

 Fifth, Denmark, with its small yet open society, has a long tradition of being an active participant and partner in international political cooperation.
 At the same time, there is a strong desire within society to establish “arm’s length distance” over certain issues, both to underline Denmark’s independence and prevent the country’s marginalization in international forums.
 As a result, the Danish debate on the European Union has always been somewhat fragmented and not always comprehensible to foreign observers.
 A case in point are the four Danish opt-outs included in the Maastricht Treaty.
 European Monetary Union membership remains a very delicate subject since the referendum in 2000.
-Denmark is not a member, but pursues a tight, fixed exchange rate policy to the euro.
+Denmark is not a member, but pursues a tight, fixed exchange rate policy by pegging the Danish krone to the euro.
 This peg has been very credible, as reflected in a very small (and in some periods negative) interest rate spread.
 Denmark is, in this sense, a shadow member of the euro zone, although it is not directly represented in the supranational executive bodies.
 The recent referendum on justice and home affairs cooperation confirmed Denmark’s “sideline” participation in EU cooperation.

 Overall, both the previous and current governments have set ambitious strategic targets.
 Various policy plans signal a political awareness of the country’s structural problems.
 Dealing with these challenges is a work in progress.